Menu

 PictureThere Are Many Options For Your Acidic Rinse.

-Common Sense Warning: Many are trying to minimize all plastic use in their showers; please use extreme caution if using a glass jar for your acidic rinse in the shower [or use once out!]
+Common Sense Warning: Many are trying to minimize all plastic use in their showers; please use extreme caution if using a glass jar for your acidic rinse in the shower [or use once you get out!]

 The Transition Period &